How to sharpen a multi-tool?

 The cutting hook

 Not every multi-tool has one, but if it does have one it is important to keep it as sharp as possible.
 Just in case.
 Cutting hooks come in many shapes and sizes.
-There are angular cutting hooks such as the one on the Leatherman MUT or round cutting hooks such as the one on the SOG PowerPint.
-In the case of the MUT Leatherman also produced a replacement hook, but you can also easy sharpen it with a triangular sharpening steel.
+There are angular cutting hooks such as the one on the Leatherman Raptor or round cutting hooks such as the one on the SOG PowerPint.
+You can sharpen the angular cutting hooks with a triangular sharpening steel.
 The round cutting hooks can, as you might have already guessed, be sharpened with a round sharpening steel.